oisinfarrell00/College/Third Year/Operating Systems/malloc/README.md

 The size information for a block will allow us to determine where the block after it is located.
 Implement a function after() that given a pointer to a block returns a pointer to the block after.
-You will nd the block if you take the current pointer, cast it to a character pointer and then add the size of the block plus the size of a header.
+You will find the block if you take the current pointer, cast it to a character pointer and then add the size of the block plus the size of a header.